anjaliSilawat/AcePrep.ai/README.md

 # 📌 About The Project

-AcePrep AI was built to solve a very common problem faced by students, freshers, and job seekers:
+AcePrep.ai was built to solve a very common problem faced by students, freshers, and job seekers:

 > “How do I prepare specifically for this job role?”